cah-john-ryan/expo-go-real-time-chat/session-9-message-presentation-of-yourself.md

 git commit -m "session-9-message-presentation-of-yourself done"
 ```

 8. Submit a message in the chat stating that you have completed this session.
+No need to add your name any longer, everyone should be able to tell automatically with the completion of this session.

 ### SESSION COMPLETE